 - The mentor’s name, address and description of the mentor’s role in assisting the student with this project.

-Finalists will be selected to make a 15 minute extension/outreach presentation at the 2016 AAEA Annual Meeting in Boston, MA on Sunday July 31, 2016, to a panel of judges.
+Finalists will be selected to make a 15-minute extension/outreach presentation at the AAEA meeting in Chicago, IL on Sunday July 30, 2017, to a panel of judges.
 Selection of the finalists will be based on the material submitted and the criteria listed below.
+Finalists will be notified by June 16, 2017.

 Criteria for judging the finalist and winners will include: